Probabilities of rare events in product kernel aggregation: An exact formula and phase diagram: Singular Behavior of Exponential moments

 We first consider the exponential moment as a function of $\tau$ for fixed $p$.
 Our approach is to derive a perturbative expansion for $\Delta F=F^{(c)}(p,\tau,\zeta)-F_0^{(c)}$ around $\tau_c$, where $F_0^{(c)}$ is the classical solution.
 As established in section~\ref{expmoments}, $\Delta F=0$ when $\tau < \tau_c$.

 We carry out the perturbative expansion separately in three regimes: $p > 2$, $p = 2$, and $p < 2$.
 For fixed $p$, we introduce a small perturbation around the transition point by setting $\tau = \tau_c + \epsilon$, and then derive the corresponding perturbative expansion for $\zeta$ using Eq.~\eqref{zeta}.
-For notational simplicity, we introduce $\nu= (p-2)/(p-1)$, with $\nu_c$ being the value when $p=p_c$.
+For notational simplicity, we define $\nu = (p-2)/(p-1)$, and let $\nu_c$ denote its value at $p = p_c$, where $p_c$ solves Eq.~\eqref{tauc} for fixed $\tau$.
 Then,

 Once the perturbative expansion for $\zeta$ is obtained, we proceed with an analogous expansion for $\Delta F$,

 From the above perturbative expansion, it follows that for $p>2$ the leading non-zero term is proportional to $\epsilon$, indicating that the first derivative of the exponential moment is discontinuous at $\tau_c$.
 Similarly, for $p=2$, the leading non-zero term is proportional to $\epsilon^2$, implying that the second derivative of the exponential moment is discontinuous at $\tau_c$.
 Likewise, for $p<2$, the leading non-zero term implies that the third derivative of the exponential moment is discontinuous at $\tau_c$.